Home » Atlanta » Georgia Aquarium – tickets, prices, discounts, what to see

 With its state-of-the-art, floor-to-ceiling acrylic viewing windows, this gallery offers excellent visual access to the mysterious underwater world of sharks.

-It is one of North America’s largest shark exhibits, and visitors get to see Great Hammerhead Shark, Sand Tiger Shark, Silvertip Shark, and Tiger Shark.
+It is one of North America’s largest shark exhibits, and visitors can see the Great Hammerhead Shark, Sand Tiger Shark, Silvertip Shark, and Tiger Shark.

 Shark Cage Dive

-Shark Cage Dive is the most fearsome yet fascinating experience at Georgia Aquarium Atlanta.
+Shark cage diving is the most fearsome yet fascinating experience at Georgia Aquarium Atlanta.

 Visitors wear a wetsuit during the Shark Cage Dive and get into the deep with some of the most fearsome sharks.